eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 However, fiat money is not a bulletproof way of protecting the economy as it can lead to severe inflation and even [hyperinflation](https://www.investopedia.com/terms/h/hyperinflation.asp) (over 50% per month) that usually leads to the country switching from their local fiat currency to a foreign one.
 Recent examples include [Zimbabwe](https://en.wikipedia.org/wiki/Hyperinflation_in_Zimbabwe) and [Venezuela](https://en.wikipedia.org/wiki/Hyperinflation_in_Venezuela) (ongoing as of 2021).
-This not to say that severe and hyperinflation are only caused by using fiat money as summarised in this quote from [Investopedia](https://www.investopedia.com/terms/f/fiatmoney.asp):
+This not to say that severe and hyperinflation are only caused by using fiat money as summarised on [Investopedia](https://www.investopedia.com/terms/f/fiatmoney.asp):

 > It is unclear whether or not hyperinflations are caused by "runaway printing" of money.
 In fact, hyperinflations have occurred throughout history, even when money was based on precious metals; and all contemporary hyperinflations have begun with a fundamental breakdown in the real **production economy** and/or **political instability** in the country.